SCROLL TO THE BOTTOM OF THIS PAGE FOR GENERAL SUMMER 2021 PROGRAM INFORMATION AND SUMMER 2021 MEAL INFORMATION

 In 2013, it’s first year of operation, Rockin’ Cool Freedom School served 46 children in Kindergarten through fifth grade at one location; Northridge Middle School.
 As we come into our ninth year of Freedom School, we have served over 500 scholars and their families, and in 2021 our expectation is that we will serve up to 130 students at three different locations around central and northwest Licking County

 The target population is children who have completed Kindergarten through 8th grade in the Northridge Local, Johnstown-Monroe, and Newark City School Districts and surrounding areas.
 We give priority to students who are recommended by teachers and principals because of an academic, socio-economic or emotional need.
 The goal of the program is to help high-risk children stem summer learning loss, fall in love with reading, and to teach them that they can make a difference.
 Additionally, the program trains and develops young adult leaders who deliver the program to the scholars.

 The day begins with breakfast and a morning group gathering called “Harambee” where scholars (the children) and staff sing a motivational song, hear a story read by a community leader, and perform various cheers and dancing.
 Each morning the scholars participate in an integrated reading curriculum in groups of 10 and then have a quiet individual reading time (Drop Everything And Read).
 The afternoons are filled with games, crafts, science projects, field trips, and service projects all centered on the theme of building the scholars to believe that they can make a positive difference in the world around them.
-The program will runs for six weeks in the summer, from the third week of June through the end of July from 8 am – 3 pm each day, Monday through Friday (except July 4).
+The program will run for six weeks in the summer, from June 14 through July 23, from 8 am – 3 pm each day, Monday through Friday (except Monday, July 5)..

 Meals being provided in Licking County for the Summer of 2020: